-In the May 30, 2021 New York Times, there’s an Op-Ed on military conscientious objectors, or COs.
-I’m gratified to see it on the brink of Memorial Day.
-It shows no disrespect for those who agreed to fight in war and died to recognize that a persistent minority has declined to take the sword.
+In the May 30, 2021 New York Times, there was an Op-Ed on military conscientious objectors, or COs.
+It was gratifying to see it on the brink of Memorial Day.
+It showed no disrespect for those who agreed to fight and died in war to recognize that a persistent minority has declined to take the sword.

-The piece mentions two military COs, but mostly concentrates on the recent case of Michael Rasmussen.
+The Times piece mentioned two military COs, but mostly concentrated on the recent case of Michael Rasmussen.
 He was training to be a Marine combat pilot, but found his conscience turned against taking part in war.
 The Times:

 One morning as he prepared for a supply flight to Hawaii, Mr. Rasmussen kept returning to the story he’d read in bed the night before in “Path of Compassion,” by Thich Nhat Hanh, in which the Buddha was out begging when he was nearly mugged by a notorious criminal.
 Instead of robbing the Buddha, the mugger confessed to a life of murder and mayhem and asked him for advice: “What good act could I possibly do?”